Living Learning Opportunities for Incoming Students

 Living Learning Communities Open to Freshmen and Transfer Students

 Located in Catawba Hall, the Global Village houses international students and U.S. students who are interested in other countries and cultures.
 Special programming, including international dinners, film and culture nights, holiday celebrations, and trips provide opportunities for residents to share their own cultures and learn about others.
-If you are interested in the Global Village, please contact Mr. Scott Couchman, Assistant Director of International Education, for information and application.
+If you are interested in the Global Village, please contact Pamela Serota-Cote, Director of International Education, for further information.

 Located in New Hall, this LLC houses members and friends of the Honors Program.
 If you are interested in living in this area, please contact Dr. Michael Hakkenberg, Director of the Honors Program, for further information.

-Located in an individual suite in Allegheny Hall, the Scholars LLC provides a living environment for students who which to focus on their scholarly pursuits as a priority.
-If you are interested in the URAP LLC, please contact Dr. Julie Lyon, Assistant Professor, Business Administration and Economics.
+Located in Allegheny Hall, the Scholars LLC provides a living environment for students who which to focus on their scholarly pursuits as a priority.
+If you are interested in the Scholars LLC, please contact Dr. Julie Lyon, Assistant Professor, Business Administration and Economics.